-134 orogen (e.g. Froitzheim et al., 1996; Schmid et al., 2004).
+The bedrock of the upper Rhône Basin comprises the major tectonic units of the western Alpine orogen (see, e.g., Froitzheim et al., 1996; Schmid et al., 2004).
 Along its c.
-160 km long course from or crystalline basement rocks derived from the European continental and oceanic lithosphere 137 (Schmid et al., 2004) discharge their material to the Rhône River.
-The related lithologies are 138 oceanic metasedimentary and ophiolitic rocks exposed in the Penninic nappes covering 52% 139 of the total Rhône watershed.
-These units are mostly drained by tributaries south of the main 140 Rhône valley (figure 2a).
-Variscan crystalline rocks of the European basement (granites, 141 gneisses and schists) of the Aar, Aiguilles-Rouges and Mont-Blanc External massifs, exposed 142 both on the eastern and western sides of the Rhône valley, contribute to 22% of the bedrock 143 underlying the Rhône basin.
-Calcareous metasedimentary rocks of the European continental 144 145 margin are exposed in the Helvetic and Ultrahelvetic nappes north of the main Rhône valley and make up c.
+160 km long course from its source next to the Grimselpass at over 2000 m a.s.l. towards the delta on Lake Geneva at c.
+370 m a.s.l., c.
+50 major tributary streams with sources in either Penninic units, Helvetic nappes or crystalline basement rocks derived from the European continental and oceanic lithosphere (Schmid et al., 2004) discharge their material into the Rhône River.
+The related lithologies are oceanic metasedimentary and ophiolitic rocks exposed in the Penninic nappes covering 52 % of the total Rhône watershed.
+These units are mostly drained by tributaries south of the main Rhône valley (Fig. 2a).
+Variscan crystalline rocks of the European basement (granites, gneisses and schists) of the Aar, Aiguilles Rouges and Mont Blanc external massifs, exposed on both the eastern and western sides of the Rhône valley, contribute to 22 % of the bedrock underlying the Rhône Basin.
+Calcareous metasedimentary rocks of the European continental margin are exposed in the Helvetic and Ultrahelvetic nappes north of the main Rhône valley and make up c.
 16% of the total watershed.
-Finally, minor proportions of the Rhône watershed 146 are made of unconsolidated Quaternary (6%) and Oligocene Molasse (1%) units as well as the 147 "Sub-Penninic" basement nappes of the Gotthard massif (3%).
-148
+Finally, minor proportions of the Rhône watershed are made of unconsolidated Quaternary (6%) and Oligocene molasse (1%) units as well as the "Sub-Penninic" basement nappes of the Gotthard massif (3%).